alshedivat/al-folio/_pages/en-us/about.md

 We are based [at a hillside in Nangang, Taipei](https://www.openstreetmap.org/way/127949217/).
 Our partners, past and present, include the Center for GIS of Academia Sinica, National Museum of Taiwan History, Taiwan's Endemic Species Research Institute, Taiwan Biodiversity Information Facility, Taiwan Long-term Social-Ecological Research Network, Word Gleaners Ltd., Nature Watch Ecological and Environmental Consultancy Ltd., among others.

-The members of the depositar lab are Tyng-Ruey Chuang, Ming-Syuan Ho, Cheng-Jen Lee, and Ally Chia-Hsun Wang (in last name alphabetical order).
+The members of the depositar lab are Shao-Chuan Chang, Tyng-Ruey Chuang, Cheng-Jen Lee, Hilary Szu Yin Shiue, and Chia-Hsun Ally Wang (in last name alphabetical order).